aseand/MIM.syncservice.documentation.html/README.md

 # MIM.syncservice.documentation.html
 Script to generate attribute, flow and sync rules documentation for MIM/FIM to html file.

-Require user to have FIMSyncAdmins
+Require user to have FIMSyncAdmins and service admin accesss

 SynchronizationRules are included in html.